blueberry-py/blog/content/post/this-month-for-pythonistas-2025-03/index.md

 ![europython-2025-keynote-speaker](https://blog.europython.eu/content/images/2025/03/savannah-2.svg)

-Python Core Developer [Savannah Ostrowski](https://www.linkedin.com/in/savannahostrowski/) is going to be the keynote speaker this year.
+Python Core Developer [Savannah Ostrowski](https://www.linkedin.com/in/savannahostrowski/) is going to be one of the keynote speakers this year.

 Get to know more in their [blog](https://blog.europython.eu/keynote-ticket-sales-announcement/).